-The Region's officials have considered many factors when planning for the calendar year ending December 31, 2018.
+The Region's officials have considered many factors when planning for the calendar year ending December 31, 2019.

 - The Region is awarded the EMS Support Grant on a two-year basis.
 The grant funding was renewed in July 2017 for another two-year period.
 The current grant cycle ends June 30, 2019.
 The funding for this grant remains flat, and the Region anticipates that it will continue to do so. - The Region continues to see variability of the dollars received from the EMS relief account (Seat Belt Grant funding) and budgets the revenues based on the projection received from the MNEMSRB.
-In addition, the Region continues to review revenues and expenditures to determine if changes are needed as the year progresses. - Sherburne County will be leaving the Region at the end of 2018.
-It appears this will have no financial effect on the Region's funding.
+In addition, the Region continues to review revenues and expenditures to determine if changes are needed as the year progresses.